coffeemakr/poc-swisscom-centro-grande/poc/kill_root_from_shell/README.md

 ## Description

-The web interface allows the execution of traceroute and ping.
-Both processes are run by root.
-To block multiple executions of ping and traceroute a PID file is created.
+The web interface allows the execution of traceroute.
+This command will be run as root.
+To block multiple executions of traceroute a PID file is created.

-PID file for Traceroute: `/tmp/Traceroute_Device.IP.Diagnostics.TraceRoute.pid`
+PID file: `/tmp/Traceroute_Device.IP.Diagnostics.TraceRoute.pid`

 If the user starts a new traceroute from the web the `/etc/ah/Traceroute.sh` will be called.
 One of the first lines states: